 Welcome to the Lehigh County Historical Society

 The Society administers 7 museum sites that date from Colonial America through the Industrial Revolution.
-Our collection encompasses more than 35,000 historical artifacts, 80,000 vintage photographs, and nearly 3-million documents.
+Our collection encompasses more than 35,000 historical artifacts, 80,000 vintage photographs, and 3-million+ documents.

 History provides a sense of proportion and perspective in people’s lives.
 A person’s knowledge of history creates a more balanced and tolerant individual.
 Visit us today; together we are proving that history matters!

 Regular Museum Gallery Hours: Tuesday through Saturday 10:00 a.m. - 4:00 p.m. and Sunday 12 noon – 4:00 p.m.
 Closed Mondays.

 Tuesday through Friday: 10:00 a.m. – 4:00 p.m.
 Our Archives close at 3:30.

 Saturdays: In addition to our normal hours, this fall the Research Library will be open on several Saturdays.
 Our Archives are closed on Saturdays.

 Saturday, November 11: 10:00 a.m. - 4:00 p.m.

 Saturday, December 9: 10:00 a.m. - 4:00 p.m.

 The Library is closed 1:00 p.m. – 1:30 p.m. on Saturdays.

 The Library and Archives are closed Sundays & Mondays.